thechelsuk/uk.thechels/README.md

 A blog hosted on GitHub available at TheChels.uk.
 The site uses Jekyll, a static site generator, on Ruby.
 DNS and SSL by Cloudflare.
 It also uses GitHub actions, GitHub issues, and Python for extensive automation.

-It is called "weak notes" as play on words of the popular "week notes" blogging style - due to the likelihood I will be inconsistent and therefore weak at it.
+It is called "weak notes" as play on words of the popular "week notes" [blogging style](https://weeknot.es/) - due to the likelihood I will be inconsistent and non-regular.

 ## Badges